Magnetic resonance

 • in their classic classification: EPR, MRI and NMR,

-• spectroscopy as well as relaxometry and time-domain magnetic resonance,
+• Spectroscopy as well as relaxometry and time-domain magnetic resonance,

 • Experiments on gases, liquids and solids,

-• measurements with spatial resolution/imaging and
+• Measurements with spatial resolution/imaging and

 • experimental development of hyperpolarization.

 Well-known fields of application include analytics, dynamic structural biology, pharmacy, medical diagnostics, metabolomics, materials research, battery development, catalysis, and process and quality control.
-The FGMR combines all these facets under one roof and is excellently networked with German and international scientific specialist organizations.
+The FGMR combines all of these facets under one roof and is excellently networked with German and international scientific organizations.

-Short link to this page: www.gdch.de/fgmr
+Shortlink to this page: www.gdch.de/fgmr

-Advantages for student Divisions members
+Benefits for student Divisions members

-45th FGMR Annual Discussion Meeting
+46th FGMR Annual Discussion Meeting

 Contact